tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 If time remains, communicate to students that if they wanted to automate the Nasdaq process, they could use the really cool [WrapAPI](https://wrapapi.com/).
 Open the site and show students the Yelp GIFs.

-* Explain that the WrapAPI provides a functionality that allows users to record a series of actions on a website and automate them.
+* Explain that WrapAPI provides a functionality that allows users to record a series of actions on a website and automate them.
 This includes actions like signing into Facebook and extracting data from nasdaq.com.
 It can also scrape data from a website!

 * Convey what's happening in each GIF.